BlueManCZ/SIF/README.md

     1. If game has a record in [wm-class-database.json](https://github.com/BlueManCZ/SIF/blob/master/wm-class-database.json).
     2. If particular icon is available in the selected icon theme.
 3. Creates hidden .desktop file with correct **Name**, **Icon** and **StartupWMClass** for each game.
+4. If required, add fix to Steam game launch options.

 # Installation

-All you need to do is clone this repository and make sure script is executable:
+All you need to do is clone this repository:
 ```
 git clone https://github.com/BlueManCZ/SIF.git
 cd SIF
-chmod +x sif.py
 ```

 # Usage

+### Check

 You can **check** which games can be fixed before applying the fix:
 ```